sadra-safaei/imu-step-counter/README.md

 Minimum peak distance = 0.35 s
 ```

-The resulting detected peaks correspond to estimated individual steps.
+The detected peaks were then used to estimate the total number of steps in each trial.

 ---